ebkalderon/ebkalderon.github.io/content/blog/2025-05-05-monitor-wireguard-uptime-kuma/index.md

    I'm sure this doesn't need to be said, but please do not leak your actual API keys to the web!
    {% end %}

-   Save this file locally for the time being, but be prepared to securely delete it later once you're finished configuring Uptime Kuma.
 6. Confirm the API key works as expected by running the following `curl` command in an open terminal: